ufal/npfl129/exam/questions.md

 - Describe gradient descent and compare it to stochastic (i.e., online) gradient descent and minibatch stochastic gradient descent.
 [5]

-- Formulate conditions on the sequence of learning rates used in SGD to convert to optimum almost surely.
+- Formulate conditions on the sequence of learning rates used in SGD to converge to optimum almost surely.
 [5]

 - Write an $L_2$-regularized minibatch SGD algorithm for training a linear